 Health surveillance:

-Where workers are exposed to a degree of residual risk of exposure and health surveillance is required by law, the OHA will be involved in undertaking routine health surveillance procedures, periodic health assessments, and evaluating the results from such screening processes.
-The nurse will need a high degree of clinical skill when undertaking health surveillance and maintain a high degree of alertness to any abnormal findings.
+Where workers are exposed to a degree of residual risk of exposure and health surveillance is required by law, the OHA will undertake routine health surveillance procedures and periodic health assessments and evaluate the results from such screening processes.
+The nurse will need a high degree of clinical skill when undertaking health surveillance and maintaining a high degree of alertness to abnormal findings.
 Early referral to an occupational health physician or another appropriate specialist will be the occupational health nurse’s responsibility where any abnormality is detected.
-The nurse will be involved in supporting the worker throughout any further examination or investigation and may help monitor their health on return to work.
+The nurse will support the worker throughout further examination or investigation and may help monitor their health on returning to work.
 Once alerted to the possibility of an adverse health effect, the occupational health nurse is in a good position to coordinate efforts to re-evaluate working practices to help protect others who may be similarly affected.